Cyborgnetical/PapyrusScriptum/AP World History/Unit 9 - Globalization/Unit 9.4 - Global Economics.md

 ## Knowledge Workers
 People with formal education
 - Job:
-The one Grading these notes, Lawyers, my dream career Engineers, Heimler, me
+The one Grading these notes, ==Lawyers, my dream career Engineers, Heimler, me==
 - Challenges
 	- People stuck in old ways
 	- A lot of education needed